 At age 20, Marissa Freeman was working towards degrees in psychology and nutrition.
 She needed a Phys-Ed course to graduate.
-But her life was irreversibly altered when a Cal-State athletic teacher made Marissa’s class jog down a long, concrete course.
-It was a sweltering, 95 degree day in the California desert.
+But her life was irreversibly altered when a Cal-State athletic teacher made Marissa and her class jog down a long, concrete course.
+It was a 95 degree day in the California desert.

 Marissa collapsed near the end of the 5K run.
-Incredibly, university personnel failed to use any of the rapid cooling measures they had on hand, including coolers of ice and ice water.
+Incredibly, university personnel failed to use any of the quick cooling measures they had on hand, including ice chests and ice water.
 Nor did they move Marissa to an air conditioned building just feet away.

 She spent more than a week in a coma and months in the hospital.
-Marissa then went through more than a year of intense, in-house rehabilitation at Casa Colina in Pomona.
+Marissa then endured more than a year of intense, in-house rehabilitation at Casa Colina in Pomona.